Louis Antoine de Saint-Just: Military commissar

 From the start, Saint-Just dominated the mission.
 He was relentless in demanding results from the commanders as well as sympathetic to the complaints of common soldiers.
 On his first day at the front, he issued a proclamation promising "examples of justice and severity as the Army has not yet witnessed."
 The entire army was placed immediately under the harshest discipline.
 Within a short time, many officers were dismissed and many more, including at least one general, were executed by firing squad.

 Among soldiers and civilians alike, Saint-Just repressed opponents of the Revolution, but he did not agree to the mass executions ordered by some of the other deputies on the mission.
 He vetoed much of the deputies' work and had many of them recalled to Paris.
 Local politicians were just as vulnerable to him: even Eulogius Schneider, the powerful leader of Alsace's largest city, Strasbourg, was arrested on Saint-Just's order, and much equipment was commandeered for the army.
 Saint-Just worked closely only with General Charles Pichegru, a reliable Jacobin whom he respected.
 (Note: Pichegru ultimately turned his back on Saint-Just and Jacobinism, becoming a Royalist supporter after Thermidor.
-He died while imprisoned during the Coup of 18 Fructidor (1797).)
+He was involved in several royalist coups.
+In 1797, he was arrested during the Coup of 18 Fructidor, but he escaped.
+In 1804, he was arrested for his involvement in a plot to kidnap Napoleon Bonaparte, and later he was found strangled in his cell.)
 Under Saint-Just's unblinking surveillance, Pichegru and General Lazare Hoche ably secured the frontier and began an invasion of the German Rhineland.

 With the army revitalized, Saint-Just returned briefly to Paris where his success was applauded.
 However, there was little time to celebrate.
 He was quickly sent back to the front lines, this time in Belgium where the Army of the North was experiencing the same problems of discipline and organization.
 During January and February 1794, he again delivered results ruthlessly and effectively, but after less than a month the mission was cut short.
 As Paris convulsed in political violence, Robespierre required his assistance.